GiancarloBenavides/GiancarloBenavides.github.io/README.md

 ## Short Bio
 Activist engineer of paragogy, collaborative learning and co-creation with an interest in telematics and communications services, with a knack for solving problems, undertaking projects and learning new technologies.
 Experience in design, maintenance and auditing of UTP, coaxial, optical and wireless infrastructure networks; configuration of computer systems in Windows, Linux, RouterOS and Android.
-Knowledge in development of embedded systems, control systems and signal conditioning in Arduino, Raspberry, Icestudio, Easyeda, Proteus, Eagle and LabVIEW.
+Knowledge in development of embedded systems, IoT, control systems and signal processing in Arduino, Raspberry, Icestudio, Easyeda, Proteus, Eagle and LabVIEW.
 Knowledge of languages such as: Python, R, LaTex, C, C++, MATLAB, HTML5, CSS3, JS, ASM, Java, PHP, C# and SQL.
 Experience in designing graphical GUI interfaces in HTML/CSS, Tkinter, Visual Basic and MATLAB.
 Operations management in Git, Docker, AWS and Azure.
 <br><br>